DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-7/sampling-history/_index.md

 # show_notes = "separate-page"
 +++

 ## Introduction

-* **Sampling, mash-ups, and remixes** are all musical techniques that involve the reuse of existing recordings.
-* Increasingly popular in recent decades, thanks to advances in digital technology.
-* Use has been controversial at times, but others argue that it is a creative form of expression that should be protected.
+* Sampling: reusing a portion of an existing sound recording in a new recording.
+* Mash-ups: layering two or more existing tracks (often a vocal from one, instrumental from another).
+* Remixes: alternate versions built from stems or multitracks of a released song.

 {{% note %}}
-* Sampling, mash-ups, and remixes are all musical techniques that involve the reuse of existing recordings.
-* These techniques have been around for many years, but they have become increasingly popular in recent decades, thanks to advances in digital technology.
-* The use of sampling, mash-ups, and remixes has been controversial at times, but others argue that it is a creative form of expression that should be protected.
+Use has been debated legally/ethically, but it’s also a major creative engine across electronic, hip hop, pop, and experimental music.

+Key distinction: quotation/contrafacts borrow musical ideas; sampling reuses recorded audio (fixed media).
 {{%/ note %}}

 ---